 If the latest five normalized observations are empty, the engine retries shorter windows in this order: 126, 63, then 20 observations.
 That fallback is a data availability rule, not a new formula.

-window = last 252 observations rank_pos = count(values_in_window <= value_t) percentile = 100 * rank_pos / non_null_count
+window = last 252 observations rank_pos = count(values_in_window <= value_t) rank_percentile = 100 * rank_pos / non_null_count

-Percentile families have their own threshold registry so skewed credit, housing, and crypto distributions are not forced through normal z-score cutoffs.
+Rank-based families have their own threshold registry so skewed credit, housing, and crypto distributions are not forced through normal z-score cutoffs.

 weighted_mean_t = sum(weight_i * transformed_i_t for live components) / sum(weight_i for live components)